DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-03-Smart_choices_not_heroic_ones.md

 "Don't answer it," Milo said immediately.

 "Agreed," RAE added.
-"Until we know who's looking for you, maintaining low profile is essential."
+"Until we know who's looking for you, maintaining a low profile is essential."

 The phone stopped buzzing.
 Thirty seconds later, it started again.
 Different unknown number.